Superconnections and Index Theory: Determinant line bundles

 Here $\alpha_a$ is defined as in \cite{BF1} using $\zeta$-function renormalisation, and the resulting connection is unitary and has curvature

 Here ``$\LIM$" is defined as follows.
 Suppose $f(t)\in C^\infty((0,\infty))$, with a small $t$ asymptotic expansion

 Then we define

-We will now modify the connection in Eq. \ref{eq:stagezero} to obtain the connection we desire.
-We will follow an argument similar to that in Sec. \ref{ssec:findem}.
-We begin by introducing two ancilliary one-forms:
+We will now modify the connection in Eq.~\ref{eq:stagezero} to obtain the connection we desire.
+We will follow an argument similar to that in Sec.~\ref{ssec:findem}.
+We begin by introducing two ancillary one-forms:

-A calculation similar to that in Eq. \ref{eq:curveq} gives a closed expression for $\beta_1(t)$:
+A calculation similar to that in Eq.~\ref{eq:curveq} gives a closed expression for $\beta_1(t)$:

 Unfortunately $\beta_2(t)$ may not be written so explicitly.
 The transgression formula shows immediately that

 Both of these one-forms are purely imaginary.
 We define the connection